Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Diagnosis of HIV Infection in Infants and Children

 Since the guidelines were first developed in 1993 (with the support of the François-Xavier Bagnoud Center, Rutgers, The State University of New Jersey), advances in medical management have dramatically reduced both the number of new pediatric HIV infections and the morbidity and mortality in children living with HIV in the United States.
-The widespread use of ARV drugs in pregnant women living with HIV and ARV prophylaxis in HIV-exposed infants have together reduced vertical transmission rates to less than 2%, with fewer than 50 new infant infections estimated for the United States in 2014.5 Since the introduction of combination ART, mortality in children with perinatal HIV infection has decreased by more than 80% to 90%, and opportunistic and other related infections in children have significantly declined.6,7 Children living with HIV are less likely to develop AIDS because of routine and early initiation of effective ART.8,9 ARV drug-resistance testing has enhanced the ability to choose effective initial and subsequent regimens.
+The widespread use of ARV drugs in pregnant women living with HIV and the use of ARV prophylaxis in infants who have been exposed to HIV have together reduced vertical transmission rates to less than 2%, with fewer than 50 new infant infections estimated for the United States in 2014.5 Since the introduction of combination ART, mortality in children with perinatal HIV infection has decreased by more than 80% to 90%, and opportunistic and other related infections in children have significantly declined.6,7 Children living with HIV are less likely to develop AIDS because of routine and early initiation of effective ART.8,9 ARV drug-resistance testing has made it easier for clinicians to choose effective initial and subsequent regimens.
 Treatment strategies continue to focus on timely initiation of ART regimens that are capable of maximally suppressing viral replication to prevent disease progression, preserve or restore immunologic function, and prevent the development of drug resistance.
 In addition, the availability of new drugs and drug formulations has led to more potent regimens with lower toxicity, lower pill burden, and less frequent medication administration—all factors that can improve adherence and outcomes.
-Finally, as children living with HIV grow older, there are new challenges related to adherence, drug resistance, reproductive health planning, transition to adult medical care, and the potential for long-term complications from HIV and its treatments.10-13
+However, delays in the development and testing of pediatric formulations continue to limit the availability of optimal ART regimens for children, especially infants.10 Children living with HIV in the United States are increasingly foreign-born; they may be members of immigrant families or they may have been adopted by U.S. residents.
+These children may have non-B subtypes of HIV, incomplete medical and treatment histories, an increased risk of tuberculosis and other infections that are endemic in their countries of origin, and legal and psychosocial needs related to immigration.
+Finally, as children living with HIV grow older, there are new challenges related to adherence, drug resistance, reproductive health planning, transition to adult medical care, and the potential for long-term complications from HIV and its treatments.11-14

-The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all individuals living with HIV, but unique considerations exist for infants, children, and adolescents living with HIV, including:
+The pathogenesis of HIV infection and the virologic and immunologic principles underlying the use of ART are generally similar for all individuals living with HIV.
+However, there are unique considerations for infants, children, and adolescents living with HIV, including:

 - Acquisition of infection through perinatal exposure for most children living with HIV;

-- In utero and neonatal exposure to ARV drugs in most children with perinatal HIV infection;14
+- In utero and neonatal exposure to ARV drugs in most children with perinatal HIV infection;15

 - The need to use HIV virologic tests to diagnose perinatal HIV infection in infants younger than 18 months old;